socalmesh/meshview/README.md

 This project watches a MQTT topic for meshtastic messages, imports them to a database and has a web UI to view them.

+An example of a currently running instace for the San Francisco Bay Area mesh runs at https://meshview.bayme.sh

 Requires **`python3.12`** and **`graphviz`**.

 ## Preparing